F0lak/dm_open_ref/ref/client/proc/MouseWheel.md

 objects, use atom.MouseWheel() instead which is more selective.

-The argument format for this verb is+
+The argument format for this verb is:
 ```

 MouseWheel(object as null\|atom in usr.client,\\ delta_x as num, delta_y